jovin-nicholas/medpal-health-assessment/README.md

 Engage with a smart, multi-lingual medical chatbot that understands your symptoms, provides tailored assessments, and connects you to the right healthcare professional.

 <p align="center">
-  An Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel.
+  An Open-Source AI Chatbot Built With Next.js and the AI SDK by Vercel.
 </p>

 ## Model Providers